akchan/moyashi/README.md

 Moyashi
 ========================================

-Moyashi is a simple database software focused on handling a lot of mass spectrum data.
+Moyashi is a simple database software focused on handling a lot of mass spectrum (MS) data.

 ## Description

 Moyashi is a sample web-based database software.
-It provides means of handling a lot of large mass spectrum data even if the user isn't a data science specialist.
+It provides means of handling a lot of large MS data even if the user isn't a data science specialist.

-Moyashi is written with the Ruby programming langage and Ruby on Rails.
+Moyashi is written with the Ruby programming language and Ruby on Rails.

 Users can create importers and exporters of mass spectra.
 So you can import any file format and export mass spectra for your analysis.